Sums of powers, and products of elements of the middle third Cantor set: Sums of .

-In the next stages, we might have to decrease upto $s_{m}$ of the $b_{k}^{(i)}$ terms where $i$ ranges from 1 to $s_{m}$, or at a different step increase upto $s_{m}$ of the $a_{k}^{(i)}$ terms, in order to ensure that the absolute values of the errors terms $\Delta_{k}$ are bounded at each succesive stage by a higher exponent of $1/3$.
+In the subsequent stages, we might have to decrease upto $s_{m}$ of the $b_{k}^{(i)}$ terms where $i$ ranges from 1 to $s_{m}$, or at a different step increase upto $s_{m}$ of the $a_{k}^{(i)}$ terms, in order to ensure that the absolute values of the errors terms $\Delta_{k}$ are bounded at each succesive stage by a higher exponent of $1/3$.
 Thus in total we need $2s_{m}=t_{m}$ many terms.

-It shoud also be clear that the proof for the case where $x>S_{1}$ also follows in an identical way; in the beginning, we increase $a_{1}^{(1)}$ to $a_{2}^{(1)}$ by an appropriate amount, and then enforce our dynamical argument.
+The proof for the case where $x>S_{1}$ also follows in an identical way; in the beginning, we increase $a_{1}^{(1)}$ to $a_{2}^{(1)}$ by an appropriate amount, and then enforce our dynamical argument.
 In the end we find $t_{m}$ many limit points so that the sum of their $m$ th powers is exactly the value $x$. \end{proof}

 Again we should remark that for $k\geq 3$, by focusing on a smaller interval $[1-\frac{1}{3^{k}},1]$, with this method we should get, with $2\cdot \lceil (\frac{3^{k}}{3^{k}-1})^{m-1} \rceil$ terms, an open interval of length $2\cdot(1-(\frac{3^{k}-1}{3^{k}})^{m})$.